just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 	- Full-time contributors: may claim 0.1667% REP  for each month they work for DXdao.
 	- Part-time contributors: may claim REP based on their commitment percentage each month.
 		- *EG. 50% commitment would be entitled to (0.1667x0.5) 0.08335% REP*
-	- **Other compensation proposals (bounties, limited contractors, etc.)**: 	To determine how much REP to request, ask community members and state the amount in your daotalk.org contributor proposal post.
+	- **Other compensation proposals (bounties, limited contractors, etc.)**: 	To determine how much REP to request, ask community members and state the amount in your DAOtalk contributor proposal post.
 The amount will be somewhere between 0.1% to 0.1667% REP.
 	- Please use the <a href="https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit#gid=1106150815" target="_blank">Contributor Compensation Calculator</a> to assist with determining your REP and payment allocation.
 Fill in the Blue squares with your information.

 [![](https://lh3.googleusercontent.com/oHIEaPL8vNeFmzWeEYv0rnup97azxESOY3tPm1LHYkdzRbaWs17NflqwX6QiprZGRFUSbt0Q6i1qgFjsTrlJ9VsE4BECRNKxTWfiivV-AOS6BU5GvwotZLbfpANlgzlRx2lRkONd)](https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit?usp=sharing)